iamsahal77/iamsahal77/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-  I'm <strong>Sahal KV</strong>, Full-Stack Developer with experienced in crafting dynamic front-end interfaces and robust back-end solutions.I turn ideas into experiences and complexity into clarity, I build with purpose, adapt with speed, and thrive where code meets creativity..
+  I'm <strong>Sahal KV</strong>, a Full-Stack Developer experienced in crafting dynamic front-end interfaces and robust back-end solutions.
+I turn ideas into seamless experiences and complexity into clarity.
+I build with purpose, adapt with speed, and thrive where code meets creativity.
 </p>

 ---